NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_data_federation_mesh.md

 Instead, it focuses on integrating individual components, ensuring they work together seamlessly, and introducing dynamic behavior into the system.

-DFM addresses the following points:
+DFM is being designed to address the following points:

-- Clients send programmable pipelines, expressed as graphs represented in JSON, to the DFM.
-The DFM platform functions as a distributed virtual machine that executes client requests.
+- Framework to execute requests from clients that send programmable pipelines, expressed as graphs represented in JSON,as a distributed virtual machine.
     Unlike traditional virtual machines, such as Java’s, the DFM is a virtual machine composed of distributed cloud services operating on top of heavy-duty external services.